The Point O’Woods Beach

-- Storage season starts June 15 and vessels must be removed by October 15 – fines apply.
+- Storage season starts June 15 and vessels must be removed by October 1st – fines apply (see below).

 - A Point O'Woods Sticker must be visibly displayed on the vessel’s upper bow.

 - Owners are responsible for removing their vessels from the racks whenever major storms or higher than normal tides are forecasted.

 - Violations of the above will result in the vessel being ticketed.